Advertise Here

 Tuesday, November 20th, 2007

 The anticipation was too much.
 Discover Your Inner Economist, by Tyler Cowen, wasn’t available through interlibrary loan and I couldn’t wait.
 I went ahead and bought a used copy off Amazon.
 My expectations were really high going in.
-I had read and listened to a number of favorable book reviews and […]
+I had read and listened to a number of favorable book reviews and am a big fan […]

 Rabbits on the Cover…